igrishaev/pg-bin/README.md

       ...)))
 ~~~

-Above, we dump the data we need into a file and then process it.
-There is a way
+Above, we dump the data into a file and then process it.
+There is a way to
-though to process lines on the fly in another thread!
-Another demo:
+process lines on the fly using another thread.
+The second demo:

 ~~~clojure
 (let [conn